 What is the Best Therapy for Plantar Fasciitis?

-We believe a combination of hands on Osteopathy and regular Pilates (stretching and strengthening) practice.
-Sports massage to help reduce muscular tensions and nutrition advice can also be incorporated into a rehab plan.
+We believe a combination of hands on Osteopathic manipulative treatment (omt) and regular Pilates (stretching and strengthening) practice.
+It could be a lighter touch initially with Cranial Osteopathy if your pain is very acute could be beneficial for your foot pain.
+Plantar fascitis massage and Sports massage to help reduce muscular tensions and nutrition advice can also be incorporated into a rehab plan.
 Using a combination of therapies in our experience gives the best results.

 Will My Plantar Fasciitis Ever Go Away?